 The Court may, pending any proceedings touching the validity of any will, or for obtaining, recalling, or revoking any probate or administration, appoint an administrator of the personal estate and a receiver of the real estate of any deceased person, at such remuneration and with such full or limited powers as the Court may think fit.

-[Section 35 amended by No. 138 of 1976 s.
+[Section 35 amended: No. 138 of 1976 s.
 9.]

 36. Administration with will annexed